In August / September 2018, Identity Theatre will present Arthur Miller's blistering and influential play THE CRUCIBLE

-Miller captures the events in a gripping story that is now considered a modern classic in the theatre.
+Miller captures the events in a gripping story that is now considered a modern classic.
 He wrote it during the "Red Scare" and used the witch trials as a metaphor for the 'witch hunts' of communists in America.

 With the current political situation of "fake news", confusion of ideals and the global rise of nationalism, there has never been a better time to revisit this incredible piece of theatre.